ScreenFlow

 Detailed Review of ScreenFlow

-As you can see, the video is watermarked with “DEMO MODE” due to the fact that I used the trial version of ScreenFlow.
+As you can see, the video is watermarked with “DEMO MODE” because I used the trial version of ScreenFlow.
 But the video should give you an idea of the features available, from the basic screen recording to text, callouts, annotations, and overlapping video or picture-in-picture.

 Setup & Interface